 However, for an image or photo to be fully usable by artificial intelligence (AI) systems, they must be annotated appropriately.
 This is where image annotation comes in, a step in the development of innovative solutions based on computer vision.
 But, you’re going to ask me, how does that work?

 In practice, using an application for image annotation, with quality control features and a user-friendly interface, is essential for Data Science teams, AI researchers, and engineers.
 Additionally, creating and managing files or data sets from annotated images are important aspects of this process.
+Open source images from platforms like CreativeCommons, Wikimedia, and Unsplash, as well as open datasets, are valuable resources for building diverse and representative datasets for image annotation projects.

 Annotating an image in AI: what is it about?